This post may contain affiliate links, see my Privacy Policy.

 Homemade Blackberry Muffins made with fresh or frozen blackberries are perfect for breakfast or a midday snack.
 These muffins are moist and bursting with berries.

 We have a wild blackberry patch near our house.
-The past couple of weeks we have been picking gallons of blackberries.
+For the past couple of weeks we have been picking gallons of blackberries.

 We freeze most of the berries to use throughout of the rest of the year and I’ve been baking with a few too.
 These Homemade Blackberry Muffins are so yummy!

-One thing about wild blackberries are the thorns!
+One thing about wild blackberries is the thorns!
 They are horrible.
-I often feel like I’m going to get stuck in the “briar patch” like in the Uncle Remus stories.
+I often feel like I'm going to get stuck in the "briar patch" like in the Uncle Remus stories.

 The only part without a thorn is the berry itself.
 If you touch anything else, you’re stuck.
 And let me just tell you, They Hurt!!!